ericoporto/ags-manual-wiki/Object.md

 Checks if there is a room object at ROOM co-ordinates (X,Y).
 Returns the object if there is, or *null* if there is not.

+**NOTE:** When looking up for an object under coordinates, GetAtRoomXY is affected by the game setting ["Pixel-perfect click detection"](GeneralSettings#visual).
+It's possible to change this behavior in script by changing OPT_PIXELPERFECT option (see [SetGameOption](Globalfunctions_General#setgameoption)).

 Example:

 ```ags